bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/binding.md

 ### Map Getters

 > Controller Instance must have a `$store` / `Repository` root instance.
 Or implement `get` / `set` methods,
-> see Controllers from more details.
+> see Controllers for more details.

 ```javascript
 beforeCreate(){